Type XX 3-register

-The 12 o’clock triangle appears in both black and yellow, though I believe black to be original to the watch.
+The 12 o’clock triangle appears in both black and yellow, and as with the Girard-Perregaux and Breguet, I believe either may have been original to the watch.

 The 12 o’clock triangle appears in both black and yellow, and varying on enough examples (with both colors on both dial styles) that it seems likely that the triangles may have been black or yellow originally.